bensoer/8505-a1-covertsockets/README.md

 #Setup
 ##Prerequisites
 `cmake` must be installed on your system and be accessible via the command line to compile the project.
+Alternatively using `g++` and manualy selecting all files to compile is possible.
+To execute Craig Rownland's original implementation in the `examples` folder.
+You will need `gcc` installed.
+Documentation on how to setup and operate Craig Rowland's implementation can be found in the `examples` folder.
 #Installation
 1) Clone the Repo
 2) Open terminal and `cd` to the project root